Superconducting gap ratio from strange metal phase in the absence of quasiparticles: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we attempt to understand the pairing mechanism of high-temperature superconductivity in a SYK-like model.
-Sp(N) singlet pairing operator is proposed.
-Equations for the correlation functions are derived.
-Our analysis shows how the superconducting gap, the transition temperature and the ratio change with the coupling K and spin $<T_\tau\sigma c^\dag Sc^\dag>$.
-Specially, our results could return to the BCS theory if $<T_\tau\sigma c^\dag Sc^\dag>=0$.
+In this paper, we attempt to understand the pairing mechanism of high-temperature superconductivity, which extends the BCS theory to strong coupling.
+For this purpose, SP(M) singlet pairing operator is proposed in an SYK-like model.
+Then equations for the correlation functions are derived.
+Our analysis shows how the superconducting gap, the transition temperature and the their ratio change with the coupling $K$ and spin $\langle T_\tau\sigma c^\dag Sc^\dag\rangle$.
+When $U=K=-J/2$, the ratio $\frac{2\Delta}{T_c}>3.5$.
+This result indicates that the SYK-like model relates to the case of strong coupling.
+The behavior of this model at strong coupling limit beyonds the scope of this paper.
+We also leave the ratio of susceptibility and specific heat to a future study.
+Specially, the energy gap, the transition temperature and the ratio $\frac{2\Delta}{T_c}$ could return to the BCS theory if $<\langle T_\tau\sigma c^\dag Sc^\dag\rangle=0$.

-There are still some subtle issues.
-Firstly we focus on the spinor operator, but its quantum contributin is not considered.
-Actually, the single particle Green's function in the large N limit is identical to the disordered averaged Green's function of the SYK models \cite{WCJYX,Sachdev:2015efa}.
-The full Green's function and the current vertex of the translational invariant model with random interaction terms could be solvable in the large N limit \cite{Chowdhury:2018sho}.
-Thus, in the SYK model at large N limit, the quantum contribution to (\ref{eq:A})(\ref{eq:B}) of the rank-3 tensor model can be summed analytically.
-Secondly our calculation may be not applied in the large N limit, due to the long range interaction between lattices.
-Although we could not generalize our calculations to large N limit, enhancement of the gap ratio is still seen in the model at large N limit \cite{Patel:2018rjp}.
+The interaction term of our model is not random, but it demonstrates features of strange metal.
+There is other system with non-random interaction.
+It becomes non-Fermi liquid metal with a superconducting instability \cite{Phillips:2019qva}.
+Actually, the single particle Green's function with large component tensor is identical to the disordered averaged Green's function of the SYK models \cite{WCJYX,Sachdev:2015efa}.
+The full Green's function and the current vertex of the translational invariant model with random interaction terms could be solvable in the large $N$ limit \cite{Chowdhury:2018sho}.
+Thus, in the SYK model at large $N$ limit, the quantum contribution to (\ref{eq:A})(\ref{eq:B}) of the rank-3 tensor model can be summed analytically.

+Our calculation may be not applied in the large $N$ limit, due to the long range interaction between lattices.
+Although we could not generalize our calculations to large $N$ limit, enhancement of the gap ratio is still seen in the model at large $N$ limit \cite{Patel:2018rjp}.
+Two lattice models are proposed with on-site SYK interactions exhibiting a transition from an IM to an s-wave superconductor in \cite{Patel:2018rjp}.
 In some holographic superconductors, the gap ratio increases as well \cite{Hartnoll:2008vx}.
-Two lattice models are proposed with on-site SYK interactions exhibiting a transition from an IM to an s-wave superconductor in \cite{Patel:2018rjp}.
-On the other hand, \cite{WCJYX} also argue that the correction to the NFL solution in this model is suppressed rapidly with increasing N. Therefore, our results without so large N shows a qualitatively agreement.
+On the other hand, in \cite{WCJYX} it is also argued that the correction to the NFL solution in this model is suppressed rapidly with increasing $N$.
+Therefore, our results without so large $N$ show a qualitative agreement.